• Recipes

 1. Use a food mill using the finest puree setting.
 A food mill is a hand-crank processor that breaks down food and presses it through a fine grate into a bowl.
 It will take a little sweat equity, but you’ll get a smooth, satiny soup.

-In Spain, it’s common to garnish this chilly gazpacho with chopped hard-boiled egg and strips of Serrano ham along with a drizzle of extra virgin olive oil.
-To me, Salmorejo is very versatile and you can add any multitude of toppings to it.
-At the Spanish Gardens restaurant in the Florida Keys, they serve their chilled tomato soup with poached shrimp and avocado, to give it a tropical twist.
-I’ve included the instructions for the poached shrimp in the instructions, in case you want to go that route.
+Salmorejo is very versatile and you can add any multitude of toppings to it.
+At the Spanish Gardens restaurant in the Florida Keys, they serve their chilled tomato soup with poached shrimp and avocado to give it a tropical twist.
+If you want to go that route, I’ve included the instructions for the poached shrimp.

 Optional garnishes for cold tomato soup